-The following tips make it easier to complete the FAFSA.
+Use following tips to make it easier to complete the FAFSA.

 Reminders and Resources

 - Oct.
 1 is the first day you can file the FAFSA.
-You should try to file as close to this date as possible.
-College, state and private aid deadlines may be much earlier than federal deadlines.
-You should pay attention to your colleges' priority financial aid deadlines.
-It’s a good idea to file your FAFSA as early as possible, so that you can get a jump on other financial aid applications (state or institutional aid) that might have earlier deadlines.
+File as close to this date as possible.
+College, state, and private aid deadlines may be much earlier than federal deadlines.
+Pay attention to your colleges' priority financial aid deadlines.
+It’s a good idea to file your FAFSA as early as possible.
+That way you can get a jump on other financial aid applications (state or institutional aid) that might have earlier deadlines.

-- For help, go to the free government website Completing the FAFSA.
+- Go to the free government website Completing the FAFSA.
 It has a detailed question-by-question guide to filling out the FAFSA.

-You can save time and effort if you qualify to use the IRS Data Retrieval Tool.
-It will transfer your income tax data directly from the IRS to your online FAFSA.
+Save time and effort by using the IRS Data Retrieval Tool.
+It will transfer your income tax data directly from the IRS to your FAFSA.